-Art I - 500

-This course is the foundation for all other visual art classes.
+Art I - 500 This course is the foundation for all other visual art classes.
 Students will experience a broad range of 2D media.
 Students will critique, reflect and analyze their work, the work of professional artists and key historical pieces.
 Students will gain an understanding and appreciation of the arts in their daily lives.
 Students will keep a sketchbook and develop a portfolio.
 They will have to purchase supplies.
 The average cost could be over \$30.00.
 That includes their brushes, markers, acrylic paint and canvas panels and colored pencils.

-Art II - 501

-This course is a continuation of Art I. Students will experience more 2D and 3D media.
+Grade: 9,10,11,12 Credit: 0.50 Length: Semester Prerequisite: None Art II - 501 This course is a continuation of Art I. Students will experience more 2D and 3D media.
 As their skills and creative problem techniques grow, their ability to express original ideas, thoughts and concepts will deepen.
 Working from life and direct observation are still a key part of this course.
 Class critiques, and written reflections will help the students reach their personal goals.
 Students will continue to gain confidence in their skills and abilities.
 Students will continue their sketchbook and portfolio.
 They will have to purchase supplies; average cost could be over \$30.00.

-Grade: 9,10,11,12 Length: Semester Prerequisite: Art 1 (B or Higher) Credit: 0.5

-Art III - 502
+Grade: 9.10.11.12 Length: Semester Prerequisite: Art I/B or better Credit: 0.50 Art III - 502